-A car accident attorney in New York at Douglas and London knows how to reduce this reimbursement for clients, and will work to ensure as much money as possible from a settlement or verdict goes to the injured individual.
+The New York City car accident lawyers at Douglas and London know how to reduce this reimbursement for clients, and will work to ensure as much money as possible from a settlement or verdict goes to the injured individual.

 Subrogation is the process of repaying your insurer, from your settlement, for your medical bills.
 As the insured, you don’t have the right to file a claim with the insurance company to receive coverage as per the policy.
 In effect, that would constitute double payment.

-People who don’t hire an attorney to pursue a claim are usually unaware of subrogation.
+People who don’t hire a personal injury lawyer to pursue a claim are usually unaware of subrogation.
 They may receive damages from the driver responsible for the crash and not realize that a percentage of this has to repay the insurer.

 It is not unusual for these individuals to spend the funds received from the at-fault party’s insurance company, and then receive a letter from their insurer that these monies are owed.
 That should never happen to those with legal counsel.